 Cosmetics info & recommendations

 The term cosmetic products covers a very large, diverse and varied group of products and is precisely defined by law in the Cosmetics Regulation (EC) No. 1223/2009 as amended.
 Thus, natural cosmetics and organic cosmetics are not the same.
 There are also significant differences in peeling products.
-In the following sections, you will find information on animal testing as well as recommendations and tips on the use of fruit acid preparations, how to make your cosmetics last longer and how to recognize certified natural cosmetics and organic cosmetics.
+In the following sections you will find information on animal testing as well as recommendations and tips on how to make your cosmetics last longer and how to recognize certified natural cosmetics and organic cosmetics.

-As part of the monitoring of cosmetic products, focus campaigns on various topics are carried out on an ongoing basis.
+In addition, focus campaigns on various topics are carried out on an ongoing basis.
 Certain product groups of cosmetic products are specifically searched for on the market and examined and assessed for certain aspects.
+More information on the results of the investigations can be found here.

 Natural Cosmetics & Organic Cosmetics